manuGil/online-core/docs/source/radiometric-ops.rst

 *****************

 Task 3.1
    In the Processing Tools, look for the SAGA  **Rank filter**.
 Select the *’tm1999_b4’* layer as the input grid.
 Set the *Search Mode* to *Square* and a Radius of 1.
 Use a *Rank (Percent)* of 50.
 This settings essentially define a **median filter**.
 Execute the filter.

-   Use the **Profile tool** to inspect the results and confirm the difference between the original image and result of the  Average and Median filters.
-Pay especial attention to locations where you expect differences, for instance, around the edges between areas.
+   Use the **Profile tool** to inspect the results and confirm the difference between the original image and the result of the  Average and Median filters.
+Pay special attention to locations where you expect variations, for instance, around the edges between areas.

 Majority Filter
 ***************

 Task 3.3
-   Add the ``tm_xs_ml_classification.tif`` into the Map View, this layer contains a set of classes representing land cover.
+   Add the ``tm_xs_ml_classification.tif`` into the Map View; this layer contains a set of classes representing land cover.
 You will notice that there are many isolated pixels inside some homogeneous areas.
-For example, the yellow pixels identify maize, which usually does not grow in such small parcels.
+For example, the yellow pixels identify maise, which usually does not grow in such small parcels.

    In the **Processing Toolbox**, open the **r.neighbors** tool.
 Select *’tm1999_xs_ml_classifciation’* as input raster and set the neighbourhood operation as *’mode’* (also known as majority filter).

-   The results will be shown as grey scale or black and white.
-You can apply a pseudo colour to properly visualise the results.
+   The results will be shown as greyscale or black and white.
+You can apply a pseudocolour to visualise the results properly.
 Copy the style of the  *’tm1999_xs_ml_classifciation’* into the result of the majority filter layer.
-See :ref:`fig-copy-style`
+See :numref:`fig-copy-style`

    In the **Layer panel**, right-click on the *’tm1999_xs_ml_classifciation’*  layer and copy the style.
-Then right click on the majority filter layer and paste the style.
+Then right-click on the majority filter layer and paste the style.

 .. _fig-copy-style:
 .. figure:: _static/img/copy-style.png